amaranth-lang/amaranth/docs/guide.rst

 .. warning::

-    While is is also possible to add assertions to the :ref:`combinatorial domain <lang-comb>`, simulations of combinatorial circuits may have *glitches*: instantaneous, transient changes in the values of expressions that are being computed which do not affect the result of the computation (and are not visible in most waveform viewers for that reason).
+    While is is also possible to add assertions to the :ref:`combinational domain <lang-comb>`, simulations of combinational circuits may have *glitches*: instantaneous, transient changes in the values of expressions that are being computed which do not affect the result of the computation (and are not visible in most waveform viewers for that reason).
 Depending on the tools used for simulation, a glitch in the condition of an assertion or of a :ref:`control block <lang-control>` that contains it may cause the simulation to be terminated, even if the glitch would have been instantaneously resolved afterwards.

-    If the condition of an assertion is assigned in a synchronous domain, then it is safe to add that assertion in the combinatorial domain.
+    If the condition of an assertion is assigned in a synchronous domain, then it is safe to add that assertion in the combinational domain.
 For example, neither of the assertions in the example below will be violated due to glitches, regardless of which domain the :py:`ip` and :py:`booting` signals are driven by:

     .. testcode::